cortze/unit-db-test/README.md

 ## Features

 - It has an integrated connection to a Postgres Database: easily configurable using the `.env` file.
-- Fully compatible with `SQLAlchemy` and `Pandas`: get a `panda.Dataframe` out of any SQL query you want to test.
+- Fully compatible with `SQLAlchemy` and `Pandas`: get a `pandas.Dataframe` out of any SQL query you want to test.
-- Unit-test oriented: Check if the `panda.Dataframe` output matches the expected values, or catch it when the test fails.
+- Unit-test oriented: Check if the `pandas.Dataframe` output matches the expected values, or catch it when the test fails.

 ## Installation